dan1elt0m/polymo/README.md

 Does it perform?
 Polymo can read in batches (pages in parallel) and therefore is much faster than row based solutions like UDFs.

-Polymo is already almost feature complete!
+It's still early days, but Polymo already supports a lot of features!

 - Various Authentication options
 - Many Pagination  patterns, plus automatic partition-aware reading when totals are exposed.